nix-community/home-manager/README.md

 Keeping your ~ safe from harm
 -----------------------------

-To configure programs and services the Home Manager must write various things to your home directory.
+To configure programs and services Home Manager must write various things to your home directory.
 To prevent overwriting any existing files when switching to a new generation, Home Manager will attempt to detect collisions between existing files and generated files.
 If any